Guidelines for Judges

 Conclusion

-Competitions should be fun for everyone, including the judges.
-Club members will be respectful, win or lose.
+Competitions should be fun for everyone, including the judges. members should be respectful, win or lose.
 We appreciate you taking the time to come judge and share your perspective on photography.
-If you have any questions, please ask the person coordinating for you, or email the competition chair (competition@napfs.club).
+If you have any questions, please ask any of the NAPFS officers, or email the competition coordinators by doing the following on www.napfs.org .
+Go to “Organization > Send Email to Members”, selecting “Competition Managers”, composing your message, and sending it.
+Alternatively, general email can be set to the club at web@napfs.org .

 This website is hosted by Visual Pursuits, a service provided by Software Pursuits, Inc.